-I replied: well, the good news is that she did not name you “Ringo George,” after the two remaining “Beatles.”
-This got me to thinking that in the 1960’s at the time of the great “British Invasion” with such rock groups as the Beatles, the Rolling Stones; there was yet another “Boys Band,” long, long before One Direction — and they were called the “Dave Clark Five.”
-Who, by the way, performed, on the Ed Sullivan Show many more times than the Beatles; they were very popular with audiences both in the UK and the United States; with the essential elements of fast music, and those screaming girls accompanying the public reaction to this rock group.
+Our conversation got me to thinking that in the 1960s at the time of the great “British Invasion” with such rock groups as the Beatles, the Rolling Stones; there was yet another “Boys Band,” long, long before One Direction — and they were called the “Dave Clark Five.”
+Who, by the way, performed, on the Ed Sullivan Show many more times than the Beatles.
+The Dave Clarke Five were very popular with audiences both in the UK and the United States; with the essential elements of fast music, and those screaming girls accompanying the reaction to this boy-band.

-One of the Dave Clark Five’s biggest hits was a song “Glad All Over.”
+One of the Dave Clark Five’s biggest hits was the song “Glad All Over.”
 The lyric goes something like: “You say you love me all the time.
-You say you need me, and you’ll always be mine – well, baby I’m feeling glad all over, yes glad all over!”
+You say you need me, and you’ll always be mine – well, baby, I’m feeling glad all over, yes glad all over!”

 So what’s the connection with Mark’s gospel?
-For the past several days in the very early chapters of Mark, at our daily Masses, we have read about Jesus’s “stretching out his hands” to heal lepers; and today’s story of the paralytic – both are cured much to their own astonishment.
-As you might imagine, both were “glad all over,” to be healed and leading a chorus of reaction with the “word of mouth” about Jesus.
-So much so, Jesus and his band of Apostles were having a “public relations” crisis — the “glad all over” and Jesus’s preaching, the healing the sick were simply too much for those Jews who wondered about Jesus, and his powers over people.
+For the past days in the very early chapters of Mark, at our daily Masses, we have read about Jesus’s “stretching out his hands” to heal lepers; and today’s story of the person with paralysis – was cured much to his astonishment.
+As you might imagine, he was “glad all over” to be healed and leading a chorus of reaction with the “word of mouth” about Jesus.

-Let me end — with this quote from one of my seminary mentors and spiritual director, Father Jim Turro of Seton Hall – who once wrote these comforting words about vocation.
+Let me conclude — with this quote from my seminary mentor, Father Jim Turro of Seton Hall – who once wrote these comforting words about vocation.

 “The objectives of religious life (and your lives)